phisn/algebraic-server-reconciliation/docs/main.typ

 This limitation extends to state-dependent dynamics.
 For projectiles, small initial mispredictions in velocity/angle cause trajectory divergence; a positional correction delta does not fix the velocity state, so error compounds until dynamics re-align or the object is removed.
 Similarly, vehicle physics with momentum, sliding mechanics on ice, or even simple acceleration-based movement all violate the temporal stability assumption to varying degrees.

 The severity of these limitations correlates inversely with the frequency of state-altering interactions.
-Games where velocity changes occur primarily through direct player control exhibit better convergence properties because the controlling player's inputs naturally align the predicted and actual dynamics.
+Games where velocity changes occur primarily through direct player control exhibit better convergence properties, because the controlling player's inputs naturally align the predicted and actual dynamics.
 When a player accelerates their character, both client and server process the same acceleration input, maintaining synchronized dynamics despite potential position discrepancies.
 Problems arise when external forces, especially those from other players or environmental hazards, alter an entity's dynamic state in ways the client cannot predict.

 These limitations do not render algebraic reconciliation unusable but rather define its domain of applicability.
 The method excels in games with discrete, position-based movement, sparse entity interactions, and minimal state-dependent dynamics.
 For games outside this domain, hybrid approaches that combine algebraic reconciliation for suitable state components with rollback reconciliation for problematic components may offer the best compromise between computational efficiency and correctness.

 === Abelian group for ECS games

 Entity Component System (ECS) architectures have become the predominant method for organizing game state in modern engines.
 The compositional nature of ECS, where entities are defined by their collection of components rather than through inheritance hierarchies, naturally aligns with the algebraic structures required for our reconciliation method.
-We now demonstrate how to construct an Abelian group for arbitrary ECS-based games, providing a general framework that developers can adapt to their specific implementations.
+We now demonstrate how to construct an abelian group for arbitrary ECS-based games, providing a general framework that developers can adapt to their specific implementations.

 In an ECS architecture, the game world consists of entities, each possessing a unique identifier.
 Entities are containers for components, where each component type stores specific data (position, health, inventory, etc.).
 Systems operate on entities possessing specific component combinations, but for state representation purposes, we focus solely on the entity-component data structure.